chiffa/BioFlow/dev_log.rst

     - TEST: Allow the user to provide the names for the locations where the information will be stored
     - TEST: trace the pipings of the output / log locations

- - TODO: [PLANNED] implement the neo4j edge weight transfer into the Laplacian
-    - TODO: trace the weights injection
-    - TODO: define the weighting rules for neo4j
-    - DONE: enable neo4j remote debugging on the remote lpdpc
-    - DONE: change the neo4j password on remote lpdpc
-    - TODO: add the meta-information for loading (eg organ, context, ...)

- - TODO: [USABILITY] move the dumps into a mongo database instance to allow swaps between builds
-        - wrt backgrounds and the neo4j states

- - TODO: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis:
-    - Take the background list into account
-    - Take in account the analytics UP list in the hashing (once background is taken into account)

  - TODO: [USABILITY] Improve the progress reporting Move the INFO to a progress bar.
 The problem is that we are working with multiple threads in